3STEB4N28/Hunter-Bot/README.md

  In order for you to use this repository, you must give credits to **[3STEB4N28](https://discord.com/users/701292425624420362)**, meaning mentioning myself in a command, or leave a link to the [support server](https://hunterbot.tk/support) of **Hunter Bot**, even if you modified every command you must give me credit!

-> Note: if you're using less than 5 commands from this command, you **do not** need to give me credit!
+> Note: if you're using less than 5 commands from this bot, you **do not** need to give me credit!